EndPointCorp/end-point-blog/2011/06/12/mongodb-replication-from-postgres-using.html.md

 forked process: 428
 ```

-You can perform a quick test that it is working by invoking the command-line shell for MongoDB (named "mongo" of course) Use **quit()** to exit:
+You can perform a quick test that it is working by invoking the command-line shell for MongoDB (named “mongo” of course) Use **quit()** to exit:

 ```bash
 $  mongo